bluerobotics/ardusub-zola/advanced-usage/index.md

 - Reset BlueOS settings
    - Remove existing camera/endpoint/bridges configuration
 - Remove log files from BlueOS services (to reduce space usage on the SD card)
+- Download log files from BlueOS services to report a problem

 ##### Power